ravenrothkopf/sage/README.md

 * Gabriela (12/20) - Debug for loop index increment, commit first iteration of code for live demo & finalize demo by addressing casting bugs
 * Gabriela (12/20) - Create and finalize final presentation
 * All (12/20) - Make adjustments to demo and presentation; debug for loops; first recording of presentation
-* Gabriela (12/20) - Cut video recording & upload to YouTube
+* Gabriela (12/20) - Cut video recording & upload to YouTube x2 for two runthroughs
+* Gabriela (12/20) - Debug LaTeX file, update changes onto master, write and finalize holiday demo for proof of concept functionality with more cohesiveness
+* Gabriela (12/20) - Language Tutorial and Architectural Design for Final Report, Introduction rewording, add print statement functions to LRM

 ## Release history notes